Create an app from scratch

 Format that data as a table, named Schedule, so that PowerApps can parse the information.

-For more information, see Create an Excel table in a worksheet.
+For more information, see Format a table in Excel.

 Save the file under the name eventsignup.xls, and then upload it to a cloud-storage account, such as OneDrive.

 Create a blank app, and connect to data